Green Tea Poached Shrimp

 - Serve the shrimp with the dipping sauce on the side.

-- Lemon grass paste can be found in the refrigerated herb section of the supermarket.
+- Lemon grass paste can be found in the refrigerated herb section at the grocery store.

-- For added flavour, substitute Tetley Honey Lemon Ginseng Green Tea for the Pure Green Tea.
+- For added flavour, substitute our Pure Green tea with our Honey Lemon Ginseng Green Tea.

-- Serve the shrimp as an appetizer or double the sauce and toss with rice noodles and thinly sliced celery, red pepper and carrots for a quick Asian inspired noodle salad.
+- Serve the shrimp as an appetizer or double the sauce and toss with rice noodles and thinly sliced celery, red peppers, and carrots for a quick Asian inspired noodle salad.

 Per serving (about 6 shrimp with sauce): 44 calories, 0 g fat, 0 g saturated fat, 45 mg cholesterol, 86 mg sodium, 6 g carbohydrates, 0 g fibre, 5 g sugars, 5 g protein.